-Disinheriting a child is a matter that should be taken very seriously.
+Disinheriting a child from a will is a matter that should be taken very seriously.
 It usually occurs when a child has been provided financial support in the long term, perhaps at the expense of other children and family members.
 Emotional factors may also come into play, especially if parent and child have experienced a serious falling out.

-Firstly, you should realize that there are other options that give you greater control over the way your assets are dispersed.
-You might be concerned about providing a large influx of money to an heir with financial issues or addiction struggles.
+First, there are options that give you greater control over the way your assets are dispersed.
+You might be concerned about providing a large amount of money to an heir with financial issues or addiction struggles.
 In this case, a trust can be beneficial, as trusts allow you to set certain criteria before your heir can receive assets.

 You might mandate that your child need to secure full-time employment or undergo drug treatment before being privy to an inheritance.
 When creating a trust, it’s best to have an attorney’s assistance to ensure you’re compliant with the law.